Rising Thunder/System

 Tapping forward twice will cause your character to dash towards the opponent.
 This is usually the fastest way to cover space.

-Most character can also run by holding forward when dashing.
+Most characters can also run by holding forward when dashing.

-Dashes & Runs have recovery as they end, meaning they can be checked & punished.
+Dashes and runs have recovery as they end, meaning they can be checked and punished.

 Cooldowns

 Every special move has a dedicated cooldown associated with it.
-This is to balanced out the fact that they can be performed with a single button.
+This is to balance out the fact that they can be performed with a single button.

 Using KA in a combo will reduce all active cooldowns by 2s.

-Getting the opponent stunned will reduce all active cooldowns by 5s.
+Stunning the opponent will reduce all active cooldowns by 5s.

 Flipout

-Most moves when hitting an airborne opponent will case flipout.
+Most moves when hitting an airborne opponent will cause flipout.
 This state has a brief period of vulnerability before complete invincibility until landing.

 This can be used to set up predictable timing for oki by removing the options of quick getup vs delayed getup from the opponent.